 Think what Kokomo and Howard County would lose if there were no Court Appointed Special Advocates looking after the best interests of children involved in court hearings because of abuse, neglect or custody disputes.

 What if kids here didn’t have Boy Scout and Girl Scout troops?
 What if the YMCA and the Carver Community Center weren’t around to provide healthy, spiritual places for families to participate in activities?
 What if The Salvation Army, Food Finders Food Bank and Red Cross weren’t able to assist the less fortunate?

-With United Way fundraiser Taste of Kokomo set for Aug.
-17, we wanted to remind the community that unlike many charities, the United Way is a local organization that distributes donations to local agencies.
+With United Way annual campaign winding down and the total raised to be announced Tuesday, we wanted to remind the community there’s still time to make a donation or pledge — and that unlike many charities, the United Way is a local organization that distributes donations to local agencies.
 Your donation dollars stay at home to help the people with whom you live.
 They may even come back to you.

 From teaching people to read through the Literacy Coalition to helping families in crisis through the Family Service Association, United Way dollars are an integral part of the ties that bind the community.
 We would need the Ghost of Christmas Future to show what Kokomo would be like without the United Way, but we can guarantee the loss would be heavy.

 We’ve already mentioned a few of the agencies that rely on United Way donations.
 Others include Bona Vista Programs, which helps people overcome disabilities, and Samaritan Caregivers, which helps the elderly with everyday tasks.
 The United Way also funds Project Access, which provides health care to the uninsured, the Visiting Nurse Service, which promotes independence through hospice and home health care, and the Mental Health Association, which advocates improved care for people suffering mental illness and support for their families.

 The United Way raised $1.875 million last year.
 This year’s campaign hopes to raise $2 million.
 Please consider making a donation.